AndersonBrothers/Coin-and-Conquest/README.md

 Your goal when playing Coin and Conquest is to make the most of the territory(s) you control and build your kingdoms economy i.e your deck.
 The winner is the player with the most victory points at the end of the game.
 Each territory a player controls is worth 4 points and certain other cards also have their point value in the top right corner.

 ### Territories
 In C&C each player starts with 2 Territories and a deck of 10 cards.
-This is their inheritance, this is the foundation of their kingdom. but each kingdom does not have the same geographe and therefore not the same access to resources.
+This is their inheritance, this is the foundation of their kingdom. but each kingdom does not have the same geography and therefore not the same access to resources.
 In C&C there are 4 territory types.
 <p align="middle">
    <img src="/media//readme/field1.png" width="24%" />
    <img src="/media//readme/forest1.png" width="24%" />
    <img src="/media//readme/mine1.png" width="24%" />
    <img src="/media//readme/quarry2.png" width="24%" />
 </p>
+The land that you control will dictate much of what you can do with your kingdom.
+But if you feel constrained by the limits of your land don't worry you can always take someone else's.
+But to fight a war your going to need

 ### Resources
+Resources are vital to your Kingdom and are used to buy Cards and pay for activated abilities.\
-There are 5 resource types.
-4 of which can be extracted with labor from its corresponding territory
+There are 5 resource types Food, Wood, Steel, Stone, and Gold.
+4 of which can be extracted with labor from its corresponding territory.

 - Field  = Food
 - Forest = Wood
 - Mine   = Steel
 - Quarry = Stone

-*the 5th resources is Gold which can be made in a variety of way the most basic of which is trading 4 of any resources with the Bank for one Gold*
+Gold the 5th resources can be made in a variety of way, The most basic of which is trading 4 of any resources with the Bank for one Gold.

-Resources can be used to buy Cards and pay for activated abilities
+Resources can be used to buy Cards and pay for activated abilities.

 ### Card Types
 <img src="./media/readme/card-types.png" alt="Card Types"/>